pk80/InteractWithOs/README.md

 - Unittest is a tool that is built directly into Python, while pytest must be imported from outside your script.
 - Unittest has the functionality to automatically detect test cases within an application, but it must be called from the command line.
 Pytests are performed automatically using the prefix test_
-- Unittests use an object-oriented approach to write tests, while pytests use a functional approach
+- Unittests use an object-oriented approach to write tests, while Pytests use a functional approach
 - Pytests use built-in assert statements, making tests easier to read and write.
 On the other hand, unittests provide special assert methods like assertEqual() or assertTrue()